intel-lab-lkp/linux/Documentation/filesystems/resctrl.rst

 	id of 0 will never be shown and there is no representation of the idle tasks.
 Instead, a CPU's idle task is always considered as a member of the group owning the CPU.

+"devices":
+	Reading this file shows the list of all devices that belong to this group.
+Writing a device name to the file will add a device to the group, tagging its DMA with the group's QoS IDs.
+Multiple devices can be added by separating the names with commas.
+A single failure encountered while attempting to assign a device will cause the operation to abort and already added devices before the failure will remain in the group.
+Failures will be logged to /sys/fs/resctrl/info/last_cmd_status.

+	The device name is the one listed under /sys/kernel/iommu_groups/<id>/devices/.
+This file is only present
+	when an IOMMU can tag the DMA of devices behind it with a QoS class.

 "cpus":
 	Reading this file shows a bitmask of the logical CPUs owned by